aemsites/koassets/cloudflare/README.md

 This will use the same `branch` for the Helix origin: `{branch}--koassets--aemsites.aem.live`

-Options (use with `./deploy.sh`):
+Options:

-- `./deploy.sh "my change"`: add custom message for the worker version in Cloudflare
+- `npm run deploy -- "my change"`: add custom message for the worker version in Cloudflare
-- `./deploy.sh --tail`: tail logs after deployment (Note: seems to not work well for specific worker versions)
+- `npm run deploy -- --tail`: tail logs after deployment (Note: seems to not work well for specific worker versions)

 ## Configuration